This course is obligatory for students of the MSc Industrial Ecology (joint degree Leiden University and TU Delft).

 The course Sustainable Innovation and Social Change deals with sustainable innovation and related social change from an Industrial Ecology perspective.
 It takes as starting points: (1) that technology and innovation on the one hand and society and users on the other hand mutually influence one another and evolve in a co-evolutionary way; (2) that sustainable innovations, as well as system innovations and transitions towards sustainability are strongly needed to bring about sustainable development as well as industrial eco-parks and industrial symbiosis, and; (3) that stakeholder involvement and participatory intervention instruments are needed and required to enable and realise implementation and broader upscaling in a socially responsible way.

-The first part of the course evolves in particular around the concepts of Functions of Innovation Systems, Strategic Niche Management, and Sustainability Transitions / Multi-Level Perspective.
+The first part of the course evolves in particular around the concepts for sustainable innovations like Functions of Innovation Systems, Strategic Niche Management, Sustainability Transitions / Multi-Level Perspective, grassroots innovation, social innovation and business models.
 The second part of the course focuses on participatory intervention and implementation instruments like backcasting, stakeholder dialogues and transition management, as well as on sustainable consumption transitions.
 These frameworks and instruments can be applied to socio-technical systems, such as regional eco-industrial parks, niches like organic agriculture and car sharing or renewable energy innovations in both industrialised and developing countries.

 Exchange students can only enroll for this course if their home university has an Exchange agreement with both Leiden University and TU Delft.
 Exchange students have to ask permission from the studyadvisor of Industrial Ecology as soon as possible, preferably six months before the start of the course.